 Graduates may be eligible to take either of the Certified Coding Specialist exams: The Certified Coding Specialist and/or the Certified Coding Specialist-Physician Based (CCS/CCS-P).
-Individuals entering this curriculum must hold a minimum of an associate's degree in a healthcare field or health informatics from a regionally accredited college or university.

-A student may apply to the Advanced Medical Coding program once eligibility requirements are met.
+A student may apply to the Advanced Medical Coding Program once minimum admissions criteria are met.

-Prospective applicants are highly encouraged to complete an information session as well as contact the Advanced Medical Coding Education Navigator prior to developing a plan for completing these requirements.
-The Education Navigator will review each applicant's progress, provide further guidance, and allow access to the Health Science Program application once all minimum admission requirements are met.
+Prospective applicants are highly encouraged to complete the Health Sciences information session as well as contact the Admissions Office prior to developing a plan for completing the minimum requirements.
+The Education Navigator will review each applicant's progress, and provide further guidance.

-Once an applicant has completed all general admissions criteria and all Advanced Medical Coding entrance requirements, they must submit a completed Health Sciences Application.
+Once an applicant has completed all general admissions criteria and all Advanced Medical Coding Program entrance 92 requirements, they should meet with an Educational Navigator to review their standing.
+If all criteria have been met a change of program form will be completed and the student will be enrolled.